tglenn28/SLO/SLAM_ON_LIDAR/read_me.txt

 ***GTSAM is needed to run this.
 ***ADDITIONAL_WORK Folder contains application attempt for concurrent filtering and smoothing using generated loop closures and the ICP transformations.
+***In the results folders first element in Error_iSAM.mat corresponds to the GICP error results and second element corresponds to SICP.